 BMO SPC Mastercards

-While the SPC CashBack Mastercard (one of the nominees for Best Student Credit Card at RateSupermarket.ca’s Best of Finance Awards 2016) gives you one per cent cash back on all card purchases, the SPC Air Miles Mastercard earns 1 Air Mile reward mile for every $20 you spend on the card.
+While the BMO SPC® CashBack® MasterCard® (which won Best Card for Students at RateSupermarket.ca’s Best of Finance Awards in 2017) gives you one per cent cash back on all card purchases, the SPC Air Miles Mastercard earns one Air Mile reward mile for every $20 you spend on the card.

 It may not sound like much, but it is essentially free money for making your necessary purchases.
 Any savings are good savings when you’re a student.